 - Information Sheet for Master's Students in Music ("checksheet," download and print). - The applicant's professional résumé. - Master of Music applicants must be approved by the appropriate School of Music faculty.
-Applicants are invited to present an on-campus audition, or when a personal audition is not possible, to send a CD/DVD.
+Applicants are asked to present an on-campus audition, or when a personal audition is not possible, you may send a un-edited DVD of a full, live recital with attached program.
 Conducting applicants must audition in person.

-- Applicants for areas other than performance are invited to send research papers, class projects, and compositions as appropriate. - There are additional admission requirements for applicants intending to pursue the Master of Music in Music Education.
-Consult the music education website.
+(There may be an accompanist fee, as needed.)
+Applicants for areas other than performance are asked to send samples of research papers, class projects, and compositions as appropriate. - There are additional admission requirements for applicants intending to pursue the Master of Music in Music Education.
+Consult the Ball State music education website.